Today we recommend glass panels or Electronic Flight Information Systems (EFIS) which includes the flight and engine monitoring systems

 Stratomaster MGL Enigma

-The optimum EFIS which is also a GPS system is the MGL Enigma.
+The classic EFIS which is also a GPS system is the MGL Enigma.
 This is a top of the line affordable comprehensive system that optimizes your instrument panel with one simple instrument.
+This has been discontinued but is is still supported by the MGL factory and provided here since it is on many trikes out there and a great EFIS.

 - Altough using this instrument appears complicated at first, it is very simple to utilize.
 Shown here is a list of the buttons showing some of the capabilities.